 Accounts receivable is stated at the amount management expects to collect from outstanding balances.
 Management establishes a reserve for doubtful accounts based on its assessment of the current status of individual accounts.
 Balances that remain outstanding after management has used reasonable collection efforts are written off against the allowance.
-There were no allowances for doubtful accounts as of September 30, 2013 and December 31, 2012.
-At September 30, 2013 the Company has one customer that accounts for 100% of its accounts receivable.
+There were no allowances for doubtful accounts as of March 31, 2014 and December 31, 2013.
+At March 31, 2014 and December 31, 2013, the Company has one customer that accounts for 100% of its accounts receivable.
 The Company believes there is minimal risk associated with this receivable.

 Inventory consists of raw materials, work-in-process and finished goods of SUGARDOWN®.
 Inventories are stated at the lower of cost (first-in, first-out) or market, not in excess of net realizable value.
 The Company adjusts the carrying value of its inventory for excess and obsolete inventory.
 The Company continues to monitor the valuation of its inventory.

 The Company generates revenues from sales of SUGARDOWN®.
-Revenue is recognized when there is persuasive evidence that an arrangement exists, the price is fixed and determinable, the product is shipped and collectability is reasonably assured.
-Revenue is recognized as product is shipped from an outside fulfillment operation.
+Revenue is recognized when there is persuasive evidence that an arrangement exists, the price is fixed and determinable, the product is shipped in accordance with the customers FOB shipping point terms and collectability is reasonably assured.
 In practice, the Company has not experienced or granted significant returns of product.
 Shipping fees charged to customers are included in revenue and shipping costs are included in costs of sales.

 Stockbased compensation, including grants of employee and non-employee stock options and modifications to existing stock options, is recognized in the income statement based on the estimated fair value of the awards.
 The Company uses the Black-Scholes option pricing model to determine the fair value of options granted and recognizes the compensation cost of share-based awards on a straight-line basis over the vesting period of the award.